 Figure 5.2.
-Emission trends in the main sources of NH3, 1990-2022
+Emission trends in the main sources of NH3, 1990-2023

-The significantly shrinking solid urea use between 1990 and 2021 also contributes to the downward trend.
+The significantly shrinking solid urea use from 1990 to 2021 also contributes to the downward trend.
 In 2022, however, the demand for solid urea increased due to rising fertilizer prices, as urea became the most cost-effective type of fertilizer.
-Emissions from 3Da1 Fertilizer use have reduced by 6.4% since 1990, despite the fact that the total N content of the fertilizer applied has increased.
+In 2023, use of solid urea dropped again due to the stabilization of fertilizer prices resulting in a lower demand for it.
+Emissions from 3Da1 Fertilizer use have reduced by 27.0% since 1990, despite the fact that the total N content of the fertilizer applied has increased until 2021.
 Urea use reached its lowest level in 2009, but thereafter the urea consumption, in particular the use of urea solutions, increased strongly, contributing to the upward trend in NH3 emissions from 3D Crop production.
-However, the reduction in livestock numbers and therefore in the amount of livestock manure available for use, as well as the use of emission mitigation technologies in manure application, have significantly offset the increase in emissions from the use of synthetic fertilizers.
+However, the reduction in livestock numbers and therefore in the amount of livestock manure available for use, as well as the use of emission mitigation technologies in manure application, significantly offset the increase in emissions from the use of synthetic fertilizers.
+The total N content of the fertilizer applied decreased in the last two years by 42% due to the aforementioned drop in the fertilizer use.